TritonDataCenter/rfd/rfd/0046/README.md

         | grep -v ^sdcboot | grep -v ^sdcadm  | grep -v Makefile \
         | grep -v .ldif  | grep -v min.js | grep -v /docs/
     ```
+  Actually for a while there DATASET-1269 meant that the GNU grep from pkgsrc
+  *was* required for sm-set-hostname (if used, it was for standalone IMGAPI
+  scripts).
+But now that that is fixed, there is no known requirement for
+  GNU grep in Triton setup scripts.
 - gsed: Include it.
 At least a couple core zones' setup scripts use `gsed`.
 - gtar: Exclude it.
 The GZ gtar should suffice.
 - less: Exclude it.
 GZ `less` should suffice.